awulkiew/temp-contributing/README.md

 Now pick a name for your new branch.
 Try to choose the name which doesn't already exist.
 To check the names of existing remote branches run

     git branch -a

 ![List of branches](branch_a.png)

 or check them directly on GitHub.

-Lets say that we're adding some new feature.
-To reflect that, and because we're using the GitFlow branching model, we'll name our branch `feature/example`.
+Lets say that you'd like to add some new feature.
+To reflect that, and because Boost is using the GitFlow branching model, you could name your branch `feature/example`.
 But choosing the name for a branch is really up to you since it won't be created in the original Boost.Geometry repository.

 Create new local branch:

     git branch feature/example
     git checkout feature/example

 Push it to your fork.
 This should create a remote branch for you

     git push -u my_fork feature/example

 The `-u` switch also sets up the tracking of the remote branch.

 Now after running

     git branch -vv

 you should see